ltriess/dotfiles/README.md

 # Dotfiles
-This repo primarily provides a basic configuration for tmux, vim, and bash.
+This repo primarily provides a basic configuration for zsh, tmux, and vim.

 ## Install notes

 I recommend to clone it to a folder $HOME/dotfiles.

 Make sure to checkout submodules: